 I share a digital calendar with my wife.
 My mind is like a sieve and if it’s not in our shared calendar it probably does not happen.
 Our calendar is synced with my phone and computer with all its alarms and notifications.
 While this works great for my wife and I, our kids never know what today’s planning looks like.
 We have a paper wall calendar as well, but except at the start of the month, is rarely updated.

 I wanted a way to share our upcoming events with the kids without them needing a phone.
 My first idea was to show today’s calendar on a computer screen in the living room.
 Easy enough, but we don’t need yet another bright LED screen in our lives.
 What about something more discreet?
-E-ink screens (think e-readers) are an underestimated technology: unobtrusive, use almost no power, and easy on the eyes.
+E-ink screens (think e-readers) are an underestimated technology: unobtrusive, use almost no power, with easy-to-read text, even in bright sunlight.
 Perfect information radiators.
 What if I could have an e-ink display with our calendar, so the kids know what’s coming up?

 Near Christmas 2022, Paperd.ink started shipping their small e-ink displays I preordered.
 The Paperd.ink Classic is a monochrome 4.2" e-ink display with an ESP32 and battery for around €85.
 It can be programmed via USB-C and the Arduino IDE.
 A nice little display for my calendar project.